-Typically, steel rule die-cutting is performed on a clam shell press.
-Comprised of two platens – one stationary and one movable - the press in different tonnages can support varied sizes and materials.
+Steel rule die-cutting is typically performed on a clamshell press.
+Comprised of two platens – one stationary and one movable – the press in different tonnages can support varied sizes and materials.
 As seen in the video, the die is installed on the stationary platen and the material to be cut is placed on the movable platen.

 The movable platen is pressed against the stationary one to complete the cutting process.
-Although the majority of the steel rule die-cutting is performed on a clam shell press, GMN also utilizes vertical, cylinder, horizontal, roll-to-roll, and hydraulic punch presses to cut a broad array of materials such as polycarbonate, paper, foam, Lexan, and aluminum.
+Although most of the steel rule die-cutting is performed on a clamshell press, GMN also utilizes vertical, cylinder, horizontal, roll-to-roll, and hydraulic punch presses to cut a broad array of materials such as polycarbonate, paper, foam, Lexan, and aluminum.
 The hardness of the material directly influences the maximum material thickness that the presses can accommodate.